NickFury001/Lighthouse/README.md

 - Automatic slave promotion if the master goes down
 - RESTful API for monitoring and control
 - Callback registration for custom start/stop logic
+- Option to pass the Flask app and port to the start callback
+- Configurable monitoring interval

 ## 📁 Structure